What is SOT (Sacro Occipital Technique)?

-Dr. Jason Scoppa is a board certified S.O.T.
-Practitioner and an instructor of S.O.T.
-(Sacro Occipital Technique), as well as being the only certified SOT craniopath in WA state.
+Dr. Jason Scoppa is a board certified SOT Practitioner and an instructor of SOT (Sacro Occipital Technique), as well as being the only certified SOT craniopath in WA state.

 S.O.T. is a highly analytical chiropractic technique which was developed by Dr. M.B.
 DeJarnette.
-It was one of the earliest techniques (dating back to 1925) and remains one of the most progressive, contemporary, and thoroughly researched techniques available to chiropractors today.
+It is one of the most progressive, contemporary, and thoroughly researched techniques available in chiropractors today.
 In S.O.T., the doctor understands three main subluxation patterns alter normal body function, and follows an indicator based system of diagnosis and treatment.
 This ensures the doctor is treating the right areas, and gives the doctor feedback on whether or not the appropriate outcome has been attained.

 S.O.T. practitioners utilize full spine adjusting techniques as well as pelvic wedges to balance the pelvis and facilitate the flow of cerebrospinal fluid throughout the central nervous system.
 This allows the body to efficiently adapt to both environmental and gravitational stress.
 An indicator system is used to determine what category the patient is in, what needs to be addressed, and when treatment is completed.

 In addition, there are SOT indicators for when to address issues involving the soft tissue, extremities, TMJ, viscera, and the cranium.
 When considering all those areas mentioned, S.O.T. becomes one of the most unique and comprehensive approaches to chiropractic today.